utkuonursahin/utkuonursahin/README.md

 # Utku Onur Şahin
 ## **Fullstack Software Engineer**

-• Enthusiastic software developer skilled in both backend and frontend development.
+• Enthusiastic software engineer skilled in both backend and frontend development.

 • With a solid understanding of both frontend and backend application principles, flexible to work with various technologies.